 Ironically, Mobile Share Plus is the same name as the Mobile Share plan that was available back in 2014.
 And is not to be confused with the also now retired Unlimited Plus plans.

 So, what do these new plans have to offer?

 There are three major differences - the number of data options is halved - there are now only two options, 3GB and 9GB.
 Secondly, StreamSaver was eliminated and all video on these plans is throttled to SD 480p with no way to increase it.
-Finally, the price-per-GB is better than the Flex plans, which had some terrible options.
+Finally, the price-per-GB can be better than the Flex plans depending on the number of lines you have.